fusion809/fusion809.github.io-old2/_posts/2016/02/PMS/DNF/dnf.md

 DNF, however, is capable of downloading `.src.rpm` packages, which can be extracted, modified and rebuilt if the user really wants to customize the package, like adjust its configure options.
 I would personally recommend that if you wish to do this and you are not familiar with the process of building RPM packages that you read [this](http://fedoraproject.org/wiki/How_to_create_an_RPM_package) *Fedora Wiki* article on it.

 ### Development
-As DNF is just a command-line front-end for the [RPM package manager](http://rpm.org/),
+As DNF is just a command-line front-end for the [RPM package manager](http://rpm.org/), package development is the same as it is on other Linux distributions that use RPM packages.
+Follow [this](http://fedoraproject.org/wiki/How_to_create_an_RPM_package) *Fedora Wiki* guide on building RPM packages.
+Alternatively, you can use the **Open Build Service** (**OBS**) to build the package, which affords one the ability to more easily distribute the packages to others should you wish to.

 ### Features
 DNF can be used to download and then install RPM packages from a specified URL too, which is a feature it has inherited from yum.
 For example, to install Atom 1.5.3 on a 64-bit Fedora system from the official RPM binary one would run (this command will **not** prompt the user before downloading and installing this package):